Color codes are symbolic systems that align distinct colors with changeable identities or values.

 Literature describes minorities mostly as a historical phenomenon, but physical or visual aspects of human identity may be more immediate or sensory than history.
 People may interact more easily with others who look like themselves or their family or neighborhood.
-(Inter-racial marriage is most common among military veterans and people from mixed neighborhoods.
-Southern whites often defended school segregation as preventing inter-racial marriage.)
+(Inter-racial marriage is most common among military veterans and people from mixed neighborhoods.)

-Skin color signifies as a marker of identity and difference in race, class, or even gender--but how much may vary with circumstances.
+Skin color signifies as a marker of identity and difference in race, class, or even gender—how much may vary with circumstances.

 Dark & light or black & white have many shades between, but terms or descriptions are sensitive and change rapidly to avoid stereotyping.
 For example,

-in-between color traditionally symbolizes various hopes and fears from both sides of a cultural divide.
+in-between color traditionally symbolizes hopes and fears from both sides of a cultural divide.

 an in-between person may find him- or herself caught

-between two worlds, or at home in two worlds.
+between two worlds, or more or less at home in two worlds.